NicolasBernaerts/tasmota/teleinfo/README.md

   * **ADIR1**, **ADIR2**, **ADIR3** = overload message
   * ...

-You can also retrieve all energy meter values under MQTT **METER** :
+Here are some example of what you'll get if you publish **METER** section :
   * **PH** = number of phases
   * **PSUB** = power per phase in the contract (VA)
   * **ISUB** = current per phase in the contract